n0shake/Public-APIs/README.md

 - [Google Places API](https://developers.google.com/places/documentation/?csw=1) - Providing a places search that can be searched by latitude/longitude, keyword matched against all fields, name of place, type of place restricted by radius.
 - [Nokia](https://developer.here.com/develop/javascript-api) - Providing a JavaScript places search that can be searched by search term, with a detail search for display by JS widget.
 - [Yelp](https://www.yelp.com/developers/documentation/v3/) - You can search location using longitude and latitude, neighborhood, address or city and filter listings by “where”, using a list of support categories.
-- [YP](https://publisher.yp.com/) - Providing a places search that can be queried by keyword and longitude/latitude, street address, city, postal code, Neighborhood, state, points of interest or by phone number.

 ### Product